-Shearon Harris Building, constructed in 1982, houses the School of Business and the Department of Communications.
+Shearon Harris Building, constructed in 1982, houses the School of Business and the Department of Communication.
 In addition to classrooms, seminar rooms, and faculty offices, the building contains conference rooms.
 It is named in honor of the late Shearon Harris, who served as a trustee for more than a decade and as Board of Trustees chairman for several terms.

-Gaddy-Hamrick Art Center is designed for women in art.
-It houses the Frankie G. Weems Art Gallery, an art history theater, photography darkrooms, and studios for drawing, painting, graphic design, ceramics, printmaking, and art education.
+Gaddy-Hamrick Art Center houses the Frankie G. Weems Art Gallery, an art history theater, photography darkrooms, and studios for drawing, painting, graphic design, ceramics, printmaking, and art education.
 The center is named in honor of the late Claude F. Gaddy, former Meredith trustee, and F.B.
 Hamrick, business manager of the College, 1929-43.

 Ledford Hall, named for Hebert F. Ledford, benefactor and former chairman of the Board of Trustees, was completed in 1993.
-It houses the Departments of Education, Psychology, and Social Work, and the Meredith Autism Lab.
+It houses the Departments of Education, Psychology and Social Work, and the Meredith Autism Lab.

-Joyner Hall is a classroom building for most courses in English, foreign languages, history and politics, religion and philosophy, and sociology.
-It also contains offices for faculty, a foreign languages lab, seminar rooms, a lounge, and a kitchen.
+Joyner Hall is a classroom building for most courses in English, foreign languages, history and politics, religion, criminology and sociology.
+It also contains the Office of International Programs as well as offices for faculty, a foreign languages lab, seminar rooms, a lounge, and a kitchen.
 The building was named for James Yadkin Joyner, who served as a trustee for 55 years.

 Carlyle Campbell Library is named in honor of Meredith's fourth president, who served the College from 1939 to 1966.
 The Library moved from the second floor of Johnson Hall to its present building in 1969.
-Information about the Library and its services can be found on page 57 or at the library's web site: http://www.meredith.edu/library.
+Information about the Library and its services can be found at the library's web site: www.meredith.edu/library.